ssciwr/machine-learning-based-research-software-course/README.md

 A GitHub user account, basic Python knowledge and knowledge about data processing, ML models and training of models is required.

 # Course content
 The assignment repository containing a starter set-up is [here](https://classroom.github.com/a/EUizrQ2H).
+The slides are [here](machine-learning based research software 2024.pdf).

 ## 1. MLBRS: Data
 - How to prepare your data